idio-lang/DIPS/source/idio-design/idio-look.rst

 which is a simple list transformation requiring no knowledge of anything.

-After this transformation, ``|`` is in functional position and so the evaluator will expect it to be the name of a function.
+After this transformation we have a ``|`` in functional position and so the evaluator will expect it to be the name of a function.

 Had someone typed the second form in directly then the reader would have left it alone as the thing that *looks* like an infix operator can't be, because it's the first element in the list.
-An infix operator (surely?) has to have something before it to be *in*\ fix.
+An infix operator (surely?) has to have something *before it* to be *in*\ fix.

 Recall I suggested that this happens in the reader for parenthetical expressions so that if you'd typed: